JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Bundled IntelliJ IDEA has been updated to version 2021.2.3.
 Note that this version requires Java 11.
 * The [SBT](http://www.scala-sbt.org/) launcher, used in the [Simple Build Tool (Scala)](simple-build-tool-scala.md) plugin, has been updated to version 1.5.5.
 * Freemarker, used by TeamCity [notification templates](customizing-notification-templates.md), has been updated to version 2.3.31.
 * The [Qodana plugin](https://www.jetbrains.com/help/qodana/qodana-teamcity-plugin.html) has been bundled with TeamCity.
+If you previously installed the Qodana plugin and used DSL, you'll need to manually update your DSL settings.

 * The [CVS plugin](cvs.md) has been unbundled from TeamCity.
 If you want to continue using it on your server, please [download it from JetBrains Marketplace](https://plugins.jetbrains.com/plugin/18552-vcs-support-cvs) and install it as described [here](installing-additional-plugins.md).
 * The [Eclipse plugin](eclipse-plugin.md) has been unbundled from TeamCity.
 [Contact our support](https://teamcity-support.jetbrains.com/hc/en-us) if you need the plugin.